Netflix/spectator/docs/ext/ipc.md

 ### ipc.server.call

-This is a `com.netflix.spectator.api.histogram.PercentileTimer` that is recorded for each inbound message to a server.
+This is a [percentile timer] that is recorded for each inbound message to a server.

 #### Dimensions